VolodymyrVoronov/music-school-timetable-back/README.md

-To install und run the project
+To install und run the project:

 ### `1. npm install`